 Within sixty (60) days of receipt of federal decennial census data from the state redistricting commission or its successor, the council shall establish a five (5) member redistricting committee.
-The council shall appoint four (4) persons to the committee, two (2) from each major political party from a list of five (5) submitted by the party's central committee.
+The council shall appoint four (4) persons to the committee, two

+(2) from each major political party from a list of five (5) submitted by the party's central committee.
 The four (4) members of the redistricting committee shall appoint a fifth member who shall be chair.
 Members of the redistricting committee shall serve without salary but shall be compensated for reasonable out-of-pocket expenses.
 The redistricting committee shall, within thirty (30) calendar days of its appointment, meet and appoint a redistricting master.
-The redistricting plan.
-If the redistricting committee cannot agree on the appoint a districting master.
+The redistricting master shall be qualified by education, training and experience to draw a redistricting plan.
+If the redistricting committee cannot agree on the appoint of a redistricting master.